 or why not come on one of my walks to find out more?

-Foraging walks in the Bristol and Bath area, The West Country, Wales, The New Forest and across Britain
+Foraging walks and courses in the Bristol and Bath area, The West Country, Wales, The New Forest and across Britain